 What is chronic obesity?

 Obesity is defined as having an excess of fat with a body mass index of 30 or more.
 It’s a chronic and progressive condition that may be caused by a combination of genetic, environmental, or lifestyle factors.
-For example, some people may have a family history of obesity or being overweight; others may gain weight from eating an unhealthy diet and not exercising.
+For example, some people may have a family history of obesity or being higher weight; others may gain weight from eating an unhealthy diet and not exercising.
 As you gain weight, your hormones and metabolic processes may become unbalanced, leading to a dangerous cycle of even more weight gain.

 Don’t wait until it’s too late